-You may want to use your BBT generated bib(la)tex on other systems; maybe you use Overleaf (as I do), maybe you have your documents compiled using Travis (as I do).
+You may want to use your BBT generated bib(la)tex on other systems; maybe you use Overleaf (as I do), maybe you have your documents compiled using github actions (as I do).
 In any case, you want your auto-exported items to show up somewhere else.
 If you’re thinking of this in the context of Overleaf, here’s a TL;DR of the pros and cons:

 Or any other of the plethora of choices that are available today that will “cloud-sync” your files.
 Just auto-export your bib file to a cloud-synced folder, and Bob’s your uncle.
 Incidentally, this should work with Overleaf, but I have not tested it personally, as I use…

 BBT auto-export works nicely with git services (such as Overleaf, which is where I use it myself; the instructions for setting up Overleaf for git can be found here, but any git service (gitlab, github, etc) should work exactly the same.
 I’m toying with various online services here.

 Note that this is more for the technically inclined, you will need to be comfortable with the command line to set this up.
 I can’t think of a real benefit to using git over cloud-sync unless, like me, you like to keep a backup history in git.